MrKrYP70n/MrKrYP70n.github.io/_posts/2025-04-03-Reversing-Banking-Trojan-App-Part1.md

 ```
 <figure><img src="/assets/Malware/Banking-Trojan/ADB_Pull.png" alt="Pulling Package from the APK"></figure>

-Now we can start analysing the main application :) See you in the next part where I am going to analyze the main payload ..... tracking the threat actor, identifying IoCs and Attack Path.
+Now we can start analysing the main application :) See you in the next part where I am going to analyze the main payload ..... trying to track the threat actor, identifying IoCs and Attack Path.

     ^w^